muzkr/uv-k5-firmware-custom/README.md

-# Notes on the v2 Branch
+# :memo: Notes on the v2 Branch

-- This section of the README is reserved for the v2 branch
+This section of the README is reserved for the v2 branch.
 I don't plan to change the other sections; they serve as reference material but aren't 100% applicable to the v2 branch.

-- The building system has changed
+:white_check_mark: The building system has changed

 If the pre-built binary firmware provided by this project does not meet your needs, custom building is possible.
 Please look for instructions in the Discussions section.

-- This project is based on (and will continue to be so), but independent of, F4HWN
+:white_check_mark: This project is a port of (and will continue to be so), but independent of, F4HWN

 All credits go to @Armel, all blame is mine.
 Any questions/suggestions/criticisms may be raised here; Armel is under no obligation to address them.

-- High-quality contributions are welcome
+:white_check_mark: Quality contributions are welcome

-- Make good use of the Discussions section
+:white_check_mark: Make good use of the Discussions section

 # Stats